SurriyaGokul/NetMCP/README.md

 ---

-## 🎯 What is MCP Network Optimizer?
+## 🎯 What is NetMCP?

-MCP Network Optimizer is an **AI-native network configuration system** that bridges the gap between high-level optimization goals and low-level Linux networking commands.
+NetMCP is an **AI-native network configuration system** that bridges the gap between high-level optimization goals and low-level Linux networking commands.
 It exposes a comprehensive suite of network optimization capabilities through the Model Context Protocol (MCP), allowing LLMs and AI agents to:

 - 🔍 **Discover** system network configuration and performance metrics
 - 📋 **Plan** optimizations using declarative, type-safe specifications